gi8lino/k8s-gitops/README.md

 [Cloudflare](https://www.cloudflare.com/) works as a proxy to hide my homes WAN IP and also as a firewall.
 [Cilium](https://cilium.io) blocks all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/), except the local network range `${LAN_NETWORK_RANGE}`.

-🔸 _Cloudflare is also configured to GeoIP block all countries except a few I have whitelisted_

 ### Internal DNS

 For internal DNS i use the built-in [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) of [pihole](https://pi-hole.net) deployed on a raspberry pi.